cbarkinozer/dost/README.md

 3.  **Authentication & Validation:** Server hooks verify the user and the request.
 4.  **Model/Endpoint Selection:** The system selects the appropriate LLM model and its corresponding endpoint based on the conversation's settings.
 5.  **Prompt Formatting:** The conversation history is formatted into a specific prompt string using the model's defined template.
-6.  **Text Generation:** The formatted prompt is sent to the LLM provider (e.g., OpenAI, TGI).
+6.  **Text Generation:** The formatted prompt is sent to the LLM provider (e.g., OpenAI, VLLM).
 7.  **Streaming Response:** The LLM streams tokens back to the SvelteKit backend.
 8.  **Stream to UI:** The backend streams these tokens to the client in real-time.
 9.  **Display:** The `ChatMessages` component renders the tokens as they arrive.
-10. **Persistence:** Once the full response is received, the conversation is saved to MongoDB.
+10. **Persistence:** Once the full response is received, the conversation is saved to PostgreSQL.

 ---